Vanessa Bell: Biography

-After the deaths of her mother in 1895 and her father in 1904, Vanessa sold 22 Hyde Park Gate and moved to Gordon Square in Bloomsbury with her sister Virginia and brothers Thoby and Adrian.
-Thoby began inviting his Cambridge friends to 'at-homes' on Thursday evenings.
-These social gatherings at Vanessa's home on Gordon Square led to the formation of the Bloomsbury Group, which included: Lytton Strachey, Desmond MacCarthy, Maynard Keynes, Leonard Woolf, Roger Fry, and Duncan Grant.
+After the death of her father in 1904, Vanessa sold 22 Hyde Park Gate and moved to Gordon Square in Bloomsbury with her sister Virginia and brothers Thoby and Adrian.
+Thoby began inviting his Cambridge friends to 'at-homes' on Thursday evenings, where they discussed literary and artistic issues.
+These gatherings led to the formation of the Bloomsbury Group, which included Lytton Strachey, Clive Bell, John Maynard Keynes, E. M. Forster, Desmond MacCarthy, Leonard Woolf, Roger Fry, David Garnett, Arthur Waley and Duncan Grant.

+Vanessa's daughter-in-law, Anne Olivier Bell, described her as "a woman of grave and distinguished beauty, with a low and beautiful speaking voice, characteristics which tended to mask her wit and humour and capacity for laughter."

 In 1907, Vanessa married Clive Bell.
-They had two sons, Julian (who died in 1937 during the Spanish Civil War at the age of 29) and Quentin.
-The couple had an open marriage, both taking lovers throughout their lives.
-Vanessa Bell had intimate relationships with art critic Roger Fry and with the painter Duncan Grant, with whom she had a daughter, Angelica in 1918, whom Clive Bell raised as his own child.
+They had two sons, Julian and Quentin.
+The couple had an open marriage, with both taking lovers throughout their lives.
+Clive had several affairs, including one with Mary Hutchinson and an intimate, though platonic, relationship with Virginia.